opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Replication.md

-The SMAReplicationSetup schedule will be executed on request when it is time to initially set up replication, when the primary server has been brought back on-line after an outage, or after a \'failover\' event.
+The SMAReplicationSetup schedule will be executed on request when it is time to initially set up replication, when the primary server has been brought back on-line after an outage, or after a 'failover' event.
 The SMAReplicationSetup schedule consists of five OpCon jobs:

 - [SetUpDistributor](#SetUpDis)